cchristelis/cartridge/readme.md

 ## Viewing your site

-An index has page has puprposely been ommited from this setup to encourage you to build from a styleguide.
+An index has page has purposely been omitted from this setup to encourage you to build from a styleguide.

 Ensure you have a local server instance running using `gulp serve`.
 This creates a local instance of the site and a browser sync instance which proxies off of this.